bugsbugsbux/notes-on-nix/notes-on-nix.md

 be sourced in custom build scripts as it also handles setting up PATH with the dependencies.
 The phases can be replaced by defining an environment variable or bash function with their name.
-It is also possible to inject code before or after it by defining `pre$phasename` or `post$phasename`.
+It is also possible to inject code before or after them by defining `pre$phasename` or `post$phasename`.
 For this to work the phase needs to start with `runHook pre$phasename` and end with `runHook post$phasename` (the phasename variable is *not* defined!); follow this pattern when